skx/purppura/README.md

       Enter Password for user steve: secret
       ~ $

-Now you should be able to login to the web interface with username `steve` and password `secret`.
+You should now be able to login to the web interface with username `steve` and password `secret`.

 The usernames and passwords which will grant access to the web interface are stored inside the same SQLite file that is used to hold event-details.

 # Alerts